 Students in kindergarten, first and second grade begin to develop skills and awareness of the holiday cycle, synagogue ritual, Jewish values and ethics, and Torah study, and begin a parallel program of Hebrew as a modern language and t’filah (prayer).

 Students in grades three through seven engage in an integrated Hebrew and Judaica curriculum.
 Hebrew and Judaic studies are taught in both Sunday and Wednesday sessions of Religious School.

 Students develop functional literacy in modern Hebrew; become conversant in the order of the worship service and the meaning of prayer, leading to knowledgeable and joyful participation in worship; study life-cycle events, Jewish history and holy days; explore the weekly Torah portion; and grapple with ethical dilemmas in a Jewish context.

 Many parents remember their own boredom at a religious school when they were growing up.
 However, we are convinced that our Religious School can be fun and we have created programs to ensure it.
 Our clergy, teachers, parents and staff all have high expectations for what our children can achieve, and we all share the belief that learning can and should be exciting.

 It begins with a personal connection with the teacher and extends to Jewish learning and team building using our version of school-wide Color War — a unique Jewish version of what many students enjoy at their summer camps — and Torah Bowl.
 The entire year is spent working toward winning this fun-filled competition, which includes active learning, singing, Q&A and even improvisation.
-Rabbi Holin and Rebecca Schwartz, our Cantorial Soloist, serve as judges and cheerleaders, and our LAMED students serve as coaches.
+The rabbi and cantorial soloist, serve as judges and cheerleaders, and our LAMED students serve as coaches.
 Parents are always invited to cheer on the teams.

 The curriculum develops the students’ knowledge base and sense of Jewish pride, as well as joyful expression in Jewish identity.